 Leaving from the McLeod Meadows picnic area, this busy trail is perfect for the whole family.
 To keep things interesting, there are two suspension bridges that cross the Kootenay River.
 Continue up the trail to glimpse views of marshlands, the lake and the nearby Mitchell Range.
 Keep your eyes open for wildlife sightings.

 How do I get to the Dog Lake trailhead?
-Take Highway 93 north from Radium Hot Springs for 28 km.
+Take Highway 93 north from Radium Hot Springs for 28 kilometres.

 Elevation Gain: 715 m